New Hyde Park Memorial High School: Controversies

+In 2024, a teacher was terminated from his position after allegedly forcibly tying a student with autism to a chair with a rope.

 Curriculum

 The school has classes in various areas of music, art, English, science, technology, business, math, science, social studies, and foreign languages including French, Italian, and Spanish at various levels.
 The school also has various special education and advanced education programs, including AP courses.
 The advanced, or honors level system works so that students may be on year ahead of the curriculum for the Regents level for that grade.

-This school offers the following Advanced Placement classes: World History, U.S. History, Government, European History, Human Geography, Psychology, English Language and Comprehension, English Literature and Comprehension, Calculus AB, Calculus BC, Biology, Chemistry, Spanish, Italian, Statistics, Studio Art and 2-Dimensional Design.
-With an expanding student population, and a variety of AP courses available.
+This school offers the following Advanced Placement classes: World History, U.S. History, Government, European History, Human Geography, Computer Science, Psychology, English Language and Comprehension, English Literature and Comprehension, Calculus AB, Calculus BC, Biology, Chemistry, Spanish, Italian, Statistics, Studio Art and 2-Dimensional Design.